As tentative signs start to emerge of a revival for the travel industry, our minds are turning to potential holiday destinations for this summer.

 As of 15 June, concert halls, theatres and cinemas have been able to reopen with strict rules around spaced seating and audience numbers (no more than 200 people indoors, or 1,000 outdoors).

 Cultural attractions have also started opening their doors.
 In Venice, the famed Doge’s Palace reopened on 13 June; the Leaning Tower of Pisa opened at the start of June.

 It’s currently compulsory to wear a mask in enclosed spaces including public transport or anywhere where it may not be possible to exercise social distancing.

 Will I have to quarantine when I come home?

-Countries regarded as “safe” by the Joint Biosecurity Centre – which was set up to coordinate the government’s response to the pandemic – will be exempt from mandatory quarantine.
+Places regarded as “low-risk” by the Joint Biosecurity Centre – which was set up to coordinate the government’s response to the pandemic – are now exempt from mandatory self-isolation.

 Italy is one of the 59 destinations that is exempt for travellers entering England, Wales or Northern Ireland, and is on Scotland’s separate list of 57 countries from where arrivals no longer need to quarantine.